The Multivariate Bernoulli detector: Change point estimation in discrete survival analysis: Introduction

 A characteristic of traditional discrete survival models as compared to GLMs is that they present unconstrained baseline hazards.
 This leads to a large number of parameters to estimate and, as a consequence, to unstable estimation, especially if for certain time points the number of events is small.
-To improve stability, regularisations of hazard functions have been proposed, for example, imposing a polynomial form \citep{McCall1996} or smoothing splines (\citeauthor*{Luo2016}, \citeyear{Luo2016}; \citeauthor{Heyard2019}, \citeyear{Heyard2019}) and penalising innovations across time \citep{Most2016}. \citet{Fahrmeir1996} and \citet{King2021} employ random walks to smooth the hazard function.
+To improve stability, regularizations of hazard functions have been proposed.
+See, for example, \citet*{Luo2016}, \citet{Heyard2019} and \citet{Most2016}. \citet{Fahrmeir1996} and \citet{King2021} employ random walks to smooth the hazard function.
 In all these works, cause-specific baseline hazards are treated independently. \citet{Vallejos2017} focus on risk-specific covariate selection, still assuming independence across risks.
 On the other hand, dependence across risks is plausible since multiple hazards can be affected by changes to the individual across time, and as such should be incorporated in the model.

-The main methodological contribution of this work is modelling explicit and interpretable dependence across risks.
-To this end, we introduce a multivariate change point model for the baseline hazards.
-Change point models are attractive for two reasons \citep{Kozumi2000}.
-Firstly, they are effective in reducing the number of parameters and consequently favouring parsimony.
-Secondly, there are typically many observations at the smallest survival times, with potentially widely varying frequencies requiring a flexible structure in the hazard rate, while often simpler hazard functions are more appropriate at larger times where events are more sparse.
-Change points can accommodate such variation in complexity.
-We consider a Bayesian model where we assign a prior on the number of overall, i.e.\ not cause-specific, change points.
-Conditionally on this number, we specify a prior on the time location of the change points, inducing marginal dependence among them.
-For each overall change point, we place a Multivariate Bernoulli prior on which risks are involved, i.e.\ the cause-specific change points.
-Note that the Multivariate Bernoulli has been used in time series without prior dependence between overall change points (\citeauthor*{Dobigeon2007}, \citeyear{Dobigeon2007}; \citeauthor{Harle2016}, \citeyear{Harle2016}).
-Following \citet{Harle2016}, we refer to our approach as the Multivariate Bernoulli detector.
+The main methodological contribution of this work lies in modeling explicit and interpretable dependencies across risks.
+We introduce a multivariate change point model for baseline hazards, which offers two key advantages \citep{Kozumi2000}.
+Firstly, it reduces the number of parameters, promoting parsimony.
+Secondly, it accommodates the variability in hazard rates across different survival times.
+We adopt a Bayesian approach, assigning priors on the number and location of overall change points, inducing marginal dependence among them.
+For each overall change point, we use a Multivariate Bernoulli prior to determine which risks are involved, a method previously applied in time series analysis (\citeauthor*{Dobigeon2007}, \citeyear{Dobigeon2007}; \citeauthor{Harle2016}, \citeyear{Harle2016}).
+We term our approach the Multivariate Bernoulli detector, building on prior work by \citet{Harle2016}.